allenai/gooaq/README.md

-# GooAQ 🥑: questions and answers mined from Google!
+# GooAQ 🥑: Google Answers to Google Questions!

 This repository contains the code/data accompanying our recent work on long-form question answering.